github/opensource.guide/CONTRIBUTING.md

 ## Community

-Discussions about this guide take place on this repository's [Issues](https://github.com/github/open-source-guide/issues) and [Pull Requests](https://github.com/github/open-source-guide/pulls) sections.
+Discussions about the Open Source Guides take place on this repository's [Issues](https://github.com/github/open-source-guide/issues) and [Pull Requests](https://github.com/github/open-source-guide/pulls) sections.
 Anybody is welcome to join these conversations.
 There is also a [mailing list]( http://eepurl.com/cecpnT) for regular updates.

 Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
 Keeping communication public means everybody can benefit and learn from the conversation.